MrRex42/AI-xor/README.md

 An AI using NEAT to determine XOR output.

-# How to un this programm ?
+# How to run this programm ?

 You need to install :